What is a spark plug? How do they work? Why do they vary in cost?

 RELATED: 6 Causes of Oil on Spark Plugs

-Hopefully this guide has given you an insight into the main differences between the 4 most common spark plugs on the market.
+Hopefully, this guide has given you an insight into the main differences between the 4 most common spark plugs on the market.
 As with most things, it’s good to balance spending money up front with potential repairs that need carrying out in the future.

-Spark plugs are a vital component in your engine and wont run without them.
-They’ll not only keep your engine running efficiently but also smoothly.
+Spark plugs are a vital component in your engine and won’t run without them.
+They’ll keep your engine running not only efficiently but also smoothly.
 This is why it’s so important to spend the time and money on proper maintenance.

 Do you want to know which is the best spark plugs to choose?
 Check out our other guide: best spark plugs.